 Not every accident or injury that damages your smile can be prevented.
 However, recent studies report that about 42% of ER visits for dental pain were caused by untreated cavities.
-There are also thousands of teeth that are broken, chipped, and damaged unnecessarily because of bad chewing habits or lack of safety equipment!
-Thankfully, just a few simple precautions can go a tremendously long way in minimizing your risk of a dental emergency, such as:
+Thousands of teeth are broken, chipped, and damaged unnecessarily because of bad chewing habits or lack of safety equipment!
+Thankfully, just a few simple precautions can go a tremendously long way in minimizing your risk of a dental emergency.

 Having an emergency dental kit on you at all times is important.
 Whether you keep it in your purse or in a bag inside your car, having the appropriate materials should an accident occur can help to mitigate pain and further damage until you can get in to see a trusted dentist.
 Some of the most common items you should plan to keep in this kit include: